TimvanScherpenzeel/profiling-research/README.md

 ### Parser

 In order for the browser engine to understand the source code it needs to be parsed.
 Generally the entire JavaScript source code must be parsed before creating an `AST`.
+A parser generally checks for any syntactical and early errors and the scope of variables.

 ### AST (Abstract Syntax Tree)